KauzClay/docs-tap/cartographer-conventions/creating-conventions.hbs.md

    kubectl config use-context CONTEXT_NAME
    ```

-- Use GitHub to install the `ko` CLI.
-See the [google/ko](https://github.com/google/ko) GitHub
+- The `ko` CLI is installed.
+Use GitHub to install the `ko` CLI.
+See the
-  repository.
-These instructions use `ko` to build an image.
-If there is an existing image or build
+  [google/ko](https://github.com/google/ko) GitHub repository.
+These instructions use `ko` to build
-  process, `ko` is optional.
+  an image.
+If there is an existing image or build process, `ko` is optional.

 ## <a id='define-conv-criteria'></a> Define convention criteria